Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 South Africa has an epidemic of HIV/AIDS and travelers should ensure that they are aware of the associated risks.

 Local Time, Business Hours & Holidays

-Throughout the year, Standard Time in South Africa is two hours ahead of Greenwich Mean Time and seven hours ahead of Eastern Standard Time.
+Throughout the year, Standard Time in South Africa is two hours ahead of Greenwich Mean Time and seven hours ahead of Eastern Standard Time and six hours ahead of Eastern Daylight Savings Time.
 Clocks are not advanced in the summer.
 Generally, business hours are weekdays from 8:00 a.m. to 5:00 p.m.
 Most offices observe a five-day week, but many stores are open on Saturdays, and from 9:00am to 2:00pm on Sundays.
 All banks are open weekdays from 9:00 a.m. to 3:30 p.m., and Saturdays from 8:30 a.m. to 11:00 a.m.
 In certain large shopping centers, some bank branches are open on Sunday mornings.

 U.S. Government offices in South Africa are closed on U.S. federal and legal holidays.

 Declarations Travelers must declare all goods in their possession except for personal clothing, essential toiletries and used sporting equipment (such as golf clubs).
 To be free from declaration, these goods must be for the passenger’s personal use and not intended as gifts or to be sold, exchanged, or traded.
 All articles, used or unused, carried by the visitor as presents or parcels for other people, must be declared.
 There are no restrictions on the amount of U.S. dollars a traveler can bring into South Africa.